 Your answers will help you to understand where you’re really coming from.

-People who treat dating like the co-interview process it is, are partners in their relationships, not employees.
+People who treat dating like the co-interview process it is are partners in their relationships, not employees.

 They show up willing to be who they are instead of thinking, OK, what does the role of their girlfriend/boyfriend or future spouse call for me to act like?

-But, do you know what else changes when you approach dating with a co-interview attitude?
+Do you know what else changes when you approach dating with a co-interview attitude?
 You stop pumping people up and giving them an over-inflated sense of their own importance.

 There’s also a portion of these people who get wise to their ways and become open to loving, copiloted relationships but it’s not going to happen in a relationship where the other party is sheltering them from the truth and yes, they are likely to regret how they acted with some of their exes.